-Dr. Sanjeev Vasudev began the session by saying that he was deeply influenced by Swami Vivekananda.
+Dr Sanjeev Vasudev began the session by saying that he was deeply influenced by Swami Vivekananda.

 He and his wife’s decision to get married was mutual as they were both in the same medical field.
 They have been married for 17 years.
-They made a conscious decision to not join the race to make money and instead chose to devote their life to the service of others.
+They made a conscious decision to not join the race to make money and instead chose to devote their lives to the service of others.
 They decided to live simply.

 They described marriage as a three-legged race.
 In order to move, one has to exercise care and caution, and there should not be any blame among partners.
 They stated that mutual love and respect is important in a marriage.
 The couple also stressed the attitude of giving, to accept the limitations of each partner, and to move ahead.
 They also said that it was important to say sorry if the partner was wrong.